joeavanzato/differ/README.md

 #### What is it?

-differ is a tool for generating and comparing snapshots of logical drives for any necessary purpose - this may include tasks such as determining changes made by a specific piece of software, changes between Windows patches, malware analysis/sandboxing, integrity checks, etc.
+differ is a purpose-built tool for generating and comparing ('diffing') metadata snapshots of logical drives for any necessary purpose - this may include tasks such as determining changes made by a specific piece of software, changes between Windows patches, malware analysis/sandboxing, integrity checks, etc.

 #### Why?

-differ was created because I had a need to perform a modular file system snapshot and could not identify a simple but suitable tool for this task.
+differ was created because I had a need to perform a configurable file system metadata snapshot and subsequent comparison and I could not identify a simple and flexible open-source tool for this task.

+Example Usecases Include:
+* Baselining the contents of a logical drive to identify all changes following a system/software change
+* Establishing a baseline for use in Incident Response processes and to identify changes in system files or created/deleted files following a breach
+* Identifying differences in pre- and post- metadata snapshots during dynamic malware analysis (files created, files modified, files deleted)
+* Quickly hashing files in any number of directories based on extension allow or block lists to identify any unwanted software
+* Feeding data into allow/block lists to further DFIR processes/investigations
+* Hunting for specific file-types across a system or specific directories

 #### How to use?